hari64boli64/MM140/README.md

 #### Step 1/2 Enumerate candidates

-I enumerated some basic patterns and made them candidates The following patterns additionally include information on where and in which direction to start (sr,sc,sd).
+I enumerated some basic patterns and made them candidates.
+The following patterns additionally include information on where and in which direction to start (sr,sc,sd).

 1. FOR RF